Quasso/KubePiHole/README.md

 ## Desktop Deployment

-If you're not already aware of and using `kubectl`/Kubernetes on your local machine, check [this little guide out](./INSTALL_DD.md).
+If you're not already using `kubectl`/Kubernetes on your local machine, check [this little guide out](./INSTALL_DD.md).

 ### Deploy the Pi-hole app and deps automatically